The Washington Post broke a story on the 9th to the effect that Russia hacked the American presidential elections this year.

 What actually happened, best we can tell, is that someone deliberately targeted computers so they could get access to emails that would confirm what the country already knew full well to be true: that the DNC was rigging their own primaries, and that several people engaged in corrupt activities with the knowledge and tacit approval of Clinton’s campaign manager.
 Was anything the DNC did illegal?
 Perhaps, but there’s been no convictions that I know of.
 But there were definitely some things that didn’t look good.
 As a result, voter opinions were swayed… by a hacker broadcasting an unpleasant truth.
 In a sense, they hacked voters, not the election.

 That’s not news to anyone, except possibly Jill Stein (and her Michigan efforts apparently did uncover some startling results in and around Detroit — again, that’s unsubstantiated, based on the personal reports of volunteers).
 But because of Jill Stein, election fraud is hot right now, and everyone that’s disappointed about the lack of a story coming from the recount effort now seems to be jumping back on this one.

-To be fair, another foreign country may have tried to influence the recent election, and there wasn’t much outrage at the time.
+To be fair, another foreign country (in addition to Russia) may have tried to influence the recent election, and there wasn’t much outrage at the time.
 This much is at least plausibly true.
-So yes, it’s worth discussing.
+So yes, it’s worth discussing; all of it is worth talking about.
 But why the pretense?
 Why the big dance around the leaks and the reports?
 Why not just say, “It’s been two months, and we still don’t know who was behind the WikiLeaks thing”?